lucasdicioccio/purescript-minitools-architecture-demo/README.md

 Note: you can contribute individual commits to these:

 - I'd like to further extract "domain" logic and some Handler-logic into separate functions (and showing how to test these pieces of code in isolation)
-- HTML fix to the "new-{todo,note}" fields so that we have forms with an onSubmit action
 - add some sorting/filtering to the table

 # build it